-Kennedale ISD currently offers half-day Prekindergarten to qualifying students.
-Per the Texas Education Agency (TEA), prekindergarten is offered to all eligible children who are four-year-old by September of the current year AND who meet at least one of the following criteria:
+Kennedale ISD currently offers full-day Pre-kindergarten to qualifying students.
+Per the Texas Education Agency (TEA), pre-kindergarten is offered to all eligible children who are four years old by September of the current year AND who meet at least one of the following criteria:

 - Be unable to speak and comprehend the English language;

-- Be educationally disadvantaged (I.e., eligible to participate in the national free or reduced-price lunch program);
+- Be economically disadvantaged (I.e., eligible to participate in the national free or reduced-price lunch program);

 - Be homeless, as defined by 42 United States Code (U.S.C.)
 Section 1143a;